chrisbrasington/final-fantasy-auto-auto-battle/README.md

 The program works on a boolean state and knows when state changes occur.
 So it can do actions once after/before combat.

+## Why:

+Cause rare drops can be annoying (why I wrote it - though you can go use a trainer instead) or if you want an even more advance auto-grind.

 ## What doesn't work:

 Only 16:9 tested.
 Ultra-widescreen resolutions or 4:3 untested/unaccounted for.